nihique/janus/README.markdown

 # Janus: Carlhuda's vim Distribution

+This is my fork for Janus, see below...

+## Changes

+* This fork is windows compatible
+* Added JSLint plugin

+---

+# Janus: Carlhuda's vim Distribution

 This is a basic distribution of vim plugins and tools intended to be run on top of the latest MacVIM snapshot.